 Connecting to Gmail

-Once you have connected to Gmail, you can import a variety of tables from the Gmail API.
+After you have downloaded the driver, you can connect through a connection string in Sisense.
+The connection string is used to authenticate users who connect to the Gmail APIs.
+Once you have connected to Gmail, you can import a variety of tables from the Gmail API

-- Installing the Gmail Connector
+- Downloading the Gmail JDBC Driver

-- Connecting to the Gmail REST API
+- Connecting to Gmail

 - Adding Gmail Tables to your ElastiCube

 You can download the Gmail JDBC driver here.

 - The driver is certified for Sisense v7.2 and above.

 - Click the above link to download a 30-days free-trail of the driver.
 Contact Sisense for the full license version.

 - Sisense v7.4 and above: Click the above link to download a ready-to-use driver.

 - Sisense prior to v7.4: Click the above link to download a 30-days free-trail of the driver.
 Contact Sisense for the full license version.